observIQ/bindplane-agent/config/google_cloud_exporter/rabbitmq/README.md

 ```

 If this is the first time an override is being created, the file will be empty.
 Paste the following contents into the file.
 If the `Service` section is already present, append the two `Environment` lines to the `Service` section.

+Replace `otel` with your RabbitMQ username and password.
 ```
 [Service]
 Environment=RABBITMQ_USERNAME=otel
 Environment=RABBITMQ_PASSWORD=otel
 ```

-After restarting the collector, the configuration will attempt to use the username:password `otel:otel`.
+After restarting the collector, the configuration will attempt to use the configured username and password.

 ```bash
 sudo systemctl restart observiq-otel-collector